jmcavalli/Conq_Release/README.txt

 	-mode 1 is the building mode.
 If there is no building in the tile, it will display a '-'.
 	 If there is at least one building, it will show the first building built there colored in the owner's color.
 	-mode 2 is the military mode.
 If there is newly gained territory this turn, it will show up with a colored '+'.
+	-mode 3 is the culture mode.
+It shows what tiles on the map are which culture.

 b-build: